peter-bread/.dotfiles/git/README.md

 ## `gitconfig`

-This is the main config file for all git settings.
+This is the main config file for all Git settings.

+Personal GitHub account config is included unconditionally.

+Other accounts can then override this:

+- Define an alias in SSH config, e.g. `Host github-work`.
+- Add `url.*.insteadOf` and `includeIf.hasconfig:*.path` directives to gitconfig
+  (main or local, depending on privacy).

 ## `gitignore`